forjbj/easter/README.md

-# EasterCountdown
+# EasterTimer

 Basic Easter Countdown application for the wife.

-Uses the Angular framework and Rust (webassembly) for scripture verses and calculating Easter Sunday each year.
+Uses the Angular framework and Rust (webassembly) for scripture verses and calculating Resurrection Sunday each year.

 Only works until 2098, after which the math changes and I won't be here to fix it.